Academic Writing Seminar

 Dr. Sonia Weiner

-The Academic Writing course introduces the student to genres and conventions of academic writing.
+The Academic Writing seminar introduces the student to genres and conventions of academic writing.
 Throughout the semester, the student will practice writing as an academic venture, utilizing the spirit of inquiry and curiosity alongside a set of writing techniques.
 Additional emphasis will be placed on acquiring academic research skills, and on adequately citing bibliographic sources.

 Learn how to write a position paper and a research paper: